wendyliga/mimiq/README.md

 mimiq --quality high
 ```

-#### Set custom GIF Path
+#### Set custom Path
-you can set where `mimiq` will place the generated gif. for default, `mimiq` will generate gif on desktop, but if you want to change it then, when start `mimiq` add this additional params
+you can set where `mimiq` will place the generated output. for default, `mimiq` will generate output on desktop, but if you want to change it then, when start `mimiq` add this additional params

 ```shell
 mimiq --path "~/...path/directory/folder"